 Key Findings & Recommendations

-Finding 1: Realization rates for the program’s most important measures—air sealing & insulation—are very low (between 15-36%)
+Finding 1: Air sealing and insulation savings in natural gas-heated homes are much lower than the previous evaluation and ex ante values, but generally in line with regional benchmarks.

 Air sealing and insulation are the two most important measures delivered through HES and HES-IE, Connecticut’s flagship residential energy efficiency program offerings.
-In 2019, the two measures constituted 67% and 62% of HES and HES-IE total ex ante savings, respectively, across all measures and fuel types.
-As such, these two critical measures were a focus of this study’s impact evaluation.

-The study’s billing analysis of natural gas-heated customers that air sealed and/or insulated their homes through HES & HES-IE revealed low average savings relative to program’s ex ante estimates.
-As shown in Table 1, the realization rate – the ratio of ex post savings (determined through this evaluation) and ex ante savings ( determined as part of the previous evaluation and documented in the Program Savings Document [PSD]) – ranged from 15% to 36% depending on the installed measure(s) and program.
-The results below exceed the study’s 90% confidence and 20% precision for billing analysis and were corroborated using multiple statistical models, as well as engineering-based approaches.
+The study found low average ex post savings for air sealing and insulation in natural gas heated homes relative to the previous HES & HES-IE impact evaluation (R1603), as well as the reported ex ante savings.
+As shown in Table 1, the realization rate – the ratio of ex post savings (determined through this evaluation) and ex ante savings (reported in the program tracking data and determined using the Program Savings Document [PSD] savings algorithm) – ranged from 10% to 17% for air sealing and 46%-51% for insulation in natural gas heated homes.
+These results came from the study’s billing analysis and were corroborated using multiple statistical models, as well as engineering-based approaches.

 Table 1: Evaluated Air Sealing and Insulation Savings (CCF/Year) for 2019 Participants (Statewide, Natural Gas-Heated Customers)